 New Year’s Eve plans are always a thing that tend to get us stressed out.
-For an entire decade, we’ve rung in the New Year in the Hamptons, finally broking that routine last year, by speanding the last few days of 2018 upstate for a ski trip.
-That was a welcome change, so we’ve wanted to try something different again this year, and finally decided on Panama City Beach Florida because what New Yorker wouldn’t want a beach and sun in December.
-Located on the panhandle, in the northwest part of Florida, Panama City Beach has been named a top 3 beach in the United States by TripAdvisor.
+For an entire decade, we’ve rung in the New Year in the Hamptons.
+Finally breaking that routine one year, by spending the last few days of 2018 upstate for a ski trip.
+That was a welcome change, so we’ve wanted to try something different again this year, and finally decided on Panama City Beach Florida.
+Because what New Yorker wouldn’t want a beach and sun in December?
+It’s located on the panhandle, in the northwest part of Florida.
+Panama City Beach has been named a top 3 beach in the United States by TripAdvisor.
 The sandy coast lines stretches for 27-miles along the calm, clear waters of the Gulf of Mexico.
-I’ve never been to this part of Florida, but some sand was just what our family needed to ring in the New Year.
+I’ve never been to this part of Florida!
+Some sand was just what our family needed to ring in the New Year.

 Jason is not much of a golfer, but that didn’t stop he and Ryder from whacking a few buckets of balls.
 Not sure if Ryder enjoyed himself more learning how to drive the ball, or trying to drive the golf cart!

 After the boys scooped us up from the spa, we drove over the St. Andrews State Park to be greeted by another gorgeous beach and pier.
 St. Andrews State Park, one of 2 protected nature preserves nearby, hugs the Gulf and has hiking trails and fishing piers.
 We stayed at the park, tooling around until just before sunset.